-Rental income included in the consolidated statements of comprehensive income for the years ended December 31, 2021, 2020 and 2019 amounted to ₱8,836.17 million, ₱6,843.50 million, and ₱6,730.45 million, respectively.
+Rental income included in the consolidated statements of comprehensive income for the years ended December 31, 2020, 2019 and 2018 amounted to ₱6,843.50 million, ₱6,730.45 million and ₱5,673.92 million, respectively.

-Contingent rent included in rental income for the years ended December 31, 2021, 2020 and 2019 amounted to ₱1,241.22 million, ₱1,342.60 million, and ₱1,899.60 million, respectively.
+Contingent rent included in rental income for the years ended December 31, 2020, 2019 and 2018 amounted to ₱1,342.60 million, ₱1,899.60 million and ₱782.73 million, respectively.

 In line with the rental relief framework implemented by the government to support businesses and the broader economy due to the impact of COVID-19 pandemic, the Group came up with its own waiver scheme that applies to different classifications of lessees based on their respective financial position and performance before and during the community quarantine, their status as an essential vis-à-vis non-essential service, and their growth projections.
 The Group waived its right to collect rent and other charges as part of various lease concessions it granted to lessees such as lease payment holidays or lease payment reductions.
-Granting of concessions were extended up to December 31, 2021 and beyond depending on the tenant's profile and credit.
-The rent concessions granted by the Group for the year ended December 31, 2021 and 2020 amounted to ₱185.28 million and ₱1,478.44 million, respectively.
+Granting of concessions were extended up to December 31, 2020 and beyond depending on the tenant's profile and credit.
+The rent concession granted by the Group for the year ended December 31, 2020 amounted to \$\mathbb{P}\$1,478.44 million.